 Caraway.
 Select growing areas with full sun and well-drained soil.
 Seed in spring or fall.
 It is a hardy plant.
 Caraway seeds are aromatic and are popular in cooking and as an ingredient of liqueurs.
 Biennial.

-Catnip.
-Prefers full sun and adequate moisture and well-drained soil.
+Prefers full sun, adequate moisture and well-drained soil.
 It should be direct seeded in the spring.
 Catnip can also be propagated through divisions or cuttings.
 It is considered a hardy plant and should be cut back in autumn.
 Often used for tea and is attractive to cats.
 Perennial.

 Chervil.
 Requires partial shade and well drained soil.
 Seed in the spring.
 Chervil is a hardy plant and, if sown early, will self-seed.
 It is used as a garnish, like parsley.
 Annual.